oar-team/batsim/doc/profiles.md

 Each profile is defined in the workload JSON file in the ``profiles`` section.
 The only common field on the profile is the ``type``.
-Here is a list of all the profile types supported by Batsim, with an explaination on how they work and how to use it.
+Here is a list of all the profile types supported by Batsim, with an explanation on how they work and how to use it.

 **Note**: You can use scientific notation to represent big numbers, e.g.